940smiley/awesome-ai-tools/README.md

 - Filterable by category, pricing, and use case

 ## 🤝 Contribute
 Found a new tool?
 Submit a PR or open an issue.
-Let the Hounds know!
+Let us know!

-## 🐾 Mascot Motto
-_"We sniff out the signal in the noise."_